paulipa/sico-wiki/community/doctrines.md

 ## [HD Doctrines](/community/doctrines/HD-Doctrines)

-These are the doctrines used by Haunting Deity.
+These are the doctrines used by Spectral Incorporated.

-You may also view the fits in-game by joining in-game channel "HD Doctrines" then heading to the appropriate doctrine from there.
+You may also view the fits in-game by joining in-game channel "SPRAL Doctrines" then heading to the appropriate doctrine from there.

 ---